Ghost Dad: Home media

 Ghost Dad was released on VHS by MCA/Universal Home Video on December 6, 1990.
-The film was released on DVD by Good Times Video on May 1, 2001, and as a "Studio Selections" DVD by Universal Studios on March 1, 2005.
+The film was released on DVD by GoodTimes Video on February 15, 2000, originally in a snap case, then May 1, 2001 as a reprint in a keep case, and as a "Studio Selections" DVD by Universal Studios on March 1, 2005.

 TV version

-Twelve minutes' worth of deleted scenes were shown on television on NBC and on USA Network.
+12 minutes' worth of deleted scenes were shown on television on NBC and on USA Network.

 Modern references

 On November 1, 2000, Ghost Dad was parodied in The Simpsons' "Treehouse of Horror XI", in which Homer Simpson died after consuming broccoli and was required to perform one good deed within 24 hours in order to not be sentenced to an eternity in Hell.

 In the Family Guy episode "Brian Does Hollywood", Stewie appears on an episode of Kids Say the Darndest Things, Cosby's show.
 When Cosby inadvertently hypnotizes Stewie with his own device, Stewie says "Ghost Dad was the best movie I've seen since Leonard Part 6", referencing another infamous flop Cosby made.

 In the video game Barkley, Shut Up and Jam: Gaiden, published in January 2008, the protagonist is required to fight and slay "Ghost Dad", who has been terrorizing the ruins of Proto-Neo-New York, in order to lift the fog bank that prevents passage to the Spalding Building.
 He is featured as a ghost with Bill Cosby's face superimposed shoddily onto its body.

-In the Bob's Burgers episode "Crawl Space", Bob answers questions for Loise's friends while acting as a ghost trapped in the walls.
+In the Bob's Burgers episode "Crawl Space", Bob answers questions for Louise's friends while acting as a ghost trapped in the walls.
 One of her friends asks him if he's "the ghost dad from Ghost Dad."

+The film was reviewed in an early 2014 episode of Nostalgia Critic.

+In the Ghosts episode "T-Daddy", Trevor comments that Ghost Dad is an underrated Bill Cosby movie.